 - ¾ cup pearl onions

 - ½ teaspoon garlic powder

 - ¼ teaspoon turmeric powder

 - Preheat oven to 400 degrees.

 - Combine flours, xantham gum, and salt in a large bowl.
 Mix well.
 Quickly work in the cold vegan butter or coconut oil with your hands.1 cup almond flour, 1 cup gluten-free flour blend, ½ teaspoon kosher salt, ¼ teaspoon xanthan gum, ½ cup cold vegan butter or coconut oil

 - Mix vinegar and cold water.
 Work into to crust mixture one tablespoon at a time.
 Work until crust just comes together.
 Add additional ice water if needed.1 teaspoon distilled white vinegar, 2 Tablespoons ice water

 - Wrap crust in plastic wrap.
 Chill crust 30 to 60 minutes while you work on the filling.

-- Remove dough from the plastic wrap.
+- Divided mixture into 4 large ramekins or ovenproof bowls.
+Remove dough from the plastic wrap.
 On a floured surface divide into 4 parts and roll to fit ramekins.
-Press down to secure dough.
+Press down the edges to secure dough.